Confusion reigns over stripping of Danish royal titles

 At the time, the palace said she had received three doses of a COVID-19 vaccine.

-The Queen was among the dignitaries who attended Queen Elizabeth II’s funeral Monday at Westminster Abbey in London.
+The Queen was among the dignitaries who attended Queen Elizabeth II’s recent funeral at Westminster Abbey in London.

 Margrethe’s half-century reign makes her Europe’s longest-serving monarch following the September 8 death of Elizabeth, 96, who ruled for 70 years.